Student Wellbeing

 Please note: STUDENTS WHO ARE UNWELL SHOULD NOT BE SENT TO SCHOOL.

-The Learning Support team oversees learning of all students who have a diagnosed disability, or students who may require additional academic support.
-The Learning Support team aims to embed inclusive practices into all learning programs, enabling students to achieve to the best of their ability through providing an environment where all students feel safe and encouraged to learn.
+The Learning Support team oversees the learning of neurodiverse students or students who require additional academic support.
+The Learning Support team aims to embed inclusive practices into all learning programs, enabling students to achieve to the best of their ability through providing an environment where students feel safe and encouraged to learn.

 Ms Claire Shoebridge